Skin Tight (novel)

 Skin Tight is a novel by Carl Hiaasen.
 It focuses on a former detective for the Florida State Attorney's office, who becomes the target of a murder plot by a corrupt plastic surgeon.

 Plot summary

-Dr. Rudy Graveline, M.D., the director of the prestigious Whispering Palms Surgery Center in Bal Harbour, Florida, is a complete fraud who has never been trained or certified in cosmetic surgery.
+Dr. Rudy Graveline, the director of the prestigious Whispering Palms Surgery Center in Bal Harbour, Florida, is a complete fraud who has never been trained or certified in cosmetic surgery.
 He has built his reputation through social connections and by taking credit for the work of his associates.
 On the rare occasions when Rudy himself performs surgery, something goes wrong.
-He has weathered numerous malpractice complaints and investigations by the state, through bribery and intimidation.
+He has weathered numerous malpractice complaints and investigations by the state through bribery and intimidation.